E-commerce Start-ups: Here’s What You Need to Know About Retail Inventory Management

 Once your e-commerce business has made some sales and you’re a bit more well-established, there are a few ongoing retail inventory management tactics to consider.

-For example, notice which products are usually in stock versus which ones sell out more quickly.
+For example, notice which products are usually in stock and which sell out more quickly.
 Conduct regular inventory cycle counts to ensure that what you think you have is accurate.

-Move quickly when you see a trend, clearing out slow-moving, obsolete, and damaged items in your inventory.
+Move quickly when you see a trend, clearing out your inventory’s slow-moving, obsolete, and damaged items.
 The cash you free up will allow you to re-buy fresh and in-demand inventory.

-When you have a good idea of which products are moving at what rates, you should look into an open-to-buy plan.
-This is a type of budget that weighs the demand for your products against what is available.
+When you know which products are moving at what rates, you should look into an open-to-buy plan.
+This type of budget weighs the demand for your products against what is available.
 Shopify has a great step-by-step guide to creating an open-to-buy plan.
 Look into this as soon as it becomes practical for your business.

 It’s also important to automate what you can.
 Notice what parts of retail inventory management become pressure points over time.
 Try to find automated ways to handle these tasks.
 You’ll have more accurate numbers and greater peace of mind.